 - a.
-Scenario Planning for U.S. Pacific Island fisheries the Council through the Inflation Reduction Act (IRA) funding will be leading scenario planning efforts to ensure resiliency and responsiveness to changing climate and related impacts.
-The SSC may provide scientific input on products prepared for the planning effort and/or participate in the process.
-The SSC may also review scientific products related to ecosystem-based fishery management and management strategy evaluation. - b.
-Incorporate Climate Effects and Population Trends in Predicting Protected Species Interactions in US Pacific Pelagic Fisheries the Council through the IRA funding will be carrying out a project to consider strategies for incorporating climate effects and population trends in predicting and managing protected species interactions in U.S. Pacific pelagic fisheries.
-The SSC will review and provide input on the planning process for this project, and may also participate in associated workshops and consider outcomes for recommending next steps. - c.
+NEW Scenario planning for U.S. Pacific Island fisheries the Council through the Inflation Reduction Act (IRA) funding will be leading scenario planning efforts to ensure resiliency and responsiveness to changing climate and related impacts.
+The SSC may provide scientific input on products prepared for the planning effort and/or participate in the process. [this item will be aligned with the IRA project proposal development] - b.
+NEW Incorporate climate effects and population trends in predicting protected species interactions in US Pacific pelagic fisheries the Council through the IRA funding will be carrying out a project to consider strategies for incorporating climate effects and population trends in predicting and managing protected species interactions in U.S. Pacific pelagic fisheries.
+The SSC will review and provide input on the planning process for this project, and may also participate in associated workshops and consider outcomes for recommending next steps. [this item will be aligned with the IRA project proposal development] - c.
 Shifting Distributions Climate change and physical forcing (e.g. 'regime shifts') may drive MUS distributions away from their historical distributions and/or away from (or towards) fishery distributions.
 This may introduce threats to fishery access, food production, and economies.
 It may also bring about new fishing opportunities.
-Shifts in Pelagic MUS and preferences for oceanographic conditions and how they might shift with El Niño Southern Oscillation (ENSO) and climate change may assist managers and stakeholders in knowing where the MUS will shift from, or to, in the region.
-The SSC with other advisory groups may help identify potential opportunity gain and loss due to these shifts.
 Distributions of MUS and their prey sources may also be affected, which need to be considered under the reauthorization of the MSA.
 The SSC will review the impacts of distribution and 'regime shifts' and provide any guidance to help inform adaptive management. - d.
 Island Fisheries Ecosystem Indicators and Thresholds The Council is working with a contractor to identify the ecosystem and climate change indicators that influence the nearshore fisheries and determine the thresholds in those indicators that would trigger management actions.
 The SSC will utilize the preliminary product and develop the scientific framework that would adopt the modeling approach and apply it to other species particularly for the management of the ecosystem component species.
-The SSC may review a Council CRCP project on ecosystem indicators and thresholds for the Marianas in the coming years.
+The SSC may review a Council CRCP project on ecosystem indicators and thresholds for the Marianas in the coming years. - e.
+National Workshop of the Scientific Coordinating Subcommittee of the CCC Western Pacific SSC member representatives will participate in the National Workshop of the SCS in Boston in August 2024.
+The main theme is "Applying ABC"